-- .1 Front façades for all dwellings must incorporate at least one of the following design elements: - (i) A verandah with a minimum area of 6m2 and minimum depth of 1.5 metres, or - (ii) An entry portico with a minimum area of 4m2 and minimum depth of 1.5 metres. - . .2 Where the site frontage is 18.0 metres or greater, unless the façade contains a step of a minimum depth of 900mm (excluding the step at the garage), the following elements will be required in addition to clause 8.1.3.1: - (i) An entry portico and verandah with a minimum depth of 1.5m and a total minimum area of 10m2 (the element provided under clause 8.1.3.1 may be included as part of this total area), or - (ii) A full front verandah with a minimum depth of 1.5 metres for the length of the frontage of the dwelling (not including the garage). - (iii) An entry portico with columns that have a minimum width of 350mm and recess the doorway a minimum of 230mm. - .3 For lots fronting and having a common boundary with a secondary street, park, lake, or containing dual street frontage the façade facing these features must mimic the design features and detail of the main façade of the dwelling, (i.e. through replicating the design, scale and dimension of roof style, windows and verandahs). - .4 A minimum of 10% of the façade area of each dwelling (including garage or carport) facing the street or public area must be either windows or glass.
-This includes facades to lakes, parks and secondary street frontages to dwellings on corner lots. - .5 All entrance foyers must include either sidelight or highlight windows in the entry alcove.
+- .1 Front façades for all dwellings must incorporate at least one of the following design elements: - (i) A verandah with a minimum area of 6m and minimum depth of 1.5 metres, or - (ii) An entry portico with a minimum area of 4m and minimum depth of 1.5 metres. - .2 Where the site frontage is 18.0 metres or greater, unless the façade contains a step of a minimum depth of 1m (excluding the step at the garage), the following elements will be required in addition to clause 8.1.3.1: - (i) An entry portico and verandah with a minimum depth of 1.5m and a total minimum area of 10m (the element provided under clause 8.1.3.1 may be included as part of this total area), or - (ii) A full front verandah with a minimum depth of 1.5 metres for the length of the frontage of the dwelling (not including the garage). - (iii) An entry portico with columns that have a minimum width of 350mm and recess the doorway a minimum of 230mm. - .3 For lots fronting and having a common boundary with a secondary street, park, lake, or containing dual street frontage the façade facing these features must

+- mimic the design features and detail of the main façade of the dwelling, (i.e. through replicating the design, scale and dimension of roof style, windows and verandahs). - .4 All entrance foyers must include either sidelight or highlight windows in the entry alcove.
 The only exceptions are as follows: - (i) On all other lots where one large door with integrated glazing is used (the door is to be a minimum of 1.2m wide and contain no less than 20% of the door area as glazing.) - (ii) On all other lots where a set of double doors is provided.